-Australia’s support for other countries
+Climate change: Australia’s support for other countries

+Australia is committed to doing its part to meet the UNFCCC goal to collectively mobilise at least $US100 billion per year in climate finance for developing countries by 2020, and annually through to 2025.
 In 2016 Australia co-led, with the UK, the development of a 'Roadmap to $US100 billion' of climate finance.
 The Roadmap provided increased predictability and transparency about how the goal will be reached, and sets out the range of actions donor countries will take to meet it.

 In 2019, the OECD analysed public climate finance flows and private finance mobilised through public interventions from 2013-17.
 It found that the majority of the US$100 billion goal will be met with public finance and that developed countries and multilateral development banks are making real progress on their 2015 pledges to scale up climate finance.